Text Results

 Page scans

-Lord, I Hear of Showers of Blessing
+Lord, I hear of showers of blessing

 TextFlexScore

-Author: Robert Lowry, 1826-1899; Doris Plenn Meter: 8.7.8.7 with refrain Appears in 146 hymnals First Line: My life flows on in endless song Refrain First Line: No storm can shake my inmost calm Lyrics: 1 My life flows on in endless song; Above earth’s lamentation.
-I hear the real though far-off hymn That hails a new creation.
-Refrain: No storm can shake my inmost calm While to that rock I’m clinging.
-Since Love is Lord of heaven and earth, How can I keep from singing?
-2 Through all the tumult and the strife, I hear that music ringing; It sounds and echoes in my soul; How can I keep from singing?
-[Refrain] 3 What though the tempest 'round me roar, I hear the truth it liveth.
-What though the darkness 'round me close, Songs in the night it giveth.
-[Refrain] 4 When tyrants tremble, sick with fear, And hear their death knells ringing; When friends rejoice both far and near, How can I keep from singing?
-[Refrain] 5 The peace of Christ makes fresh my heart, A fountain ever springing.
-All things are mine since I am his; How can I keep from singing?
-[Refrain] Topics: General Music for Worship Trust Used With Tune: ENDLESS SONG
+Author: Robert Lowry (1822-1899); Doris Plenn Meter: 8.7.8.7 with refrain Appears in 148 hymnals First Line: My life flows on in endless song Lyrics: 1 My life flows on in endless song above earth’s lamentation: I catch the sweet, though far off, hymn that hails a new creation.
+[Refrain:] No storm can shake my inmost calm while to that Rock I'm clinging.
+Since love is Lord of heaven and earth, how can I keep from singing?
+2 Through all the tumult and the strife, I hear that music ringing.
+It finds an echo in my soul -- how can I keep from singing?
+[Refrain] 3 What though my joys and comforts die?
+The Lord, my Saviour, liveth.
+What though the darkness round me close?
+Songs in the night he giveth.
+[Refrain] 4 The peace of Christ makes fresh my heart, a fountain ever springing.
+All things are mine since I am his!
+How can I keep from singing?
+[Refrain] Topics: Life in Christ Our Response to Christ - In Devotion; Assurance; Despair and Trouble; Music and Song Scripture: 1 Corinthians 3:21-23 Used With Tune: HOW CAN I KEEP FROM SINGING

 Pages